For me, counselling is not a technical exercise to ‘fix’ things on the surface and help you feel better.

 Below, I will explain a little about my approach to therapy today.
 It draws on all of these ways of working and others that I have learnt since.
 In doing so, I will suggest four areas to look at (#1 to #4) that might affect your choice of counsellor or psychotherapist.

 Most counsellors will set out to explain that they offer a relationship that is safe, warm, non-judgmental and confidential.
 Or some variation on that.
 This is vital, of course!
-You should make your own judgement as to whether or not what you read or hear sounds right for you.
+However, it is important to look beyond this.
+Try and find out more about what sort of therapy they provide.
+That makes it easier to decide whether their approach suits you.

 - Making use of what happens in the counselling room